ada-pandas/ada-pandas.github.io/README.md

 What is the correlation between the pollution level and different external factors (number of cars in cities, geographical position, presence of factories or thermoelectric power stations in the region, etc.)?

-What are the common aspects of cities with different pollution levels (cluster analysis)?

 # Dataset
 The main dataset lists [AirQuality indexes](http://discomap.eea.europa.eu/map/fme/AirQualityExport.htm) for different European cities throughout the time (2013 - 2019).
 The granularisation is at the city level, approximatively 1 reading being done per day.
 The pollutants included are CO, NO, NO2, PB, PM10, PM2.5, SO2, THC ...

 Not all cities have data for all the years and all pollutants.

-We are going to use one ore more extra datasets that can provide us with different insights about some characteristics of the cities (number of inhabitants, cars ...): [European Cities Dataset](https://www.kaggle.com/roshansharma/europe-datasets)

 # A list of internal milestones up until project milestone 2